 He loved seeing how many times each word was said and I was actually amazed at how much quietly he sat to listen for his words.

-We made one of these for each session.
+We made a new sheet for each session.

 - 5 Ways to Learn From General Conference